Atlas Fire

 The fire, which started on October 8, had by October 12 burned 51057 acre of land, and was 77% contained.

 By October 12, the fire stretched from Lake Berryessa south to Napa, but a firebreak was established across Atlas Peak Road.
-It was contained on October 28, 2017.
+It was contained on October 27, 2017.
 At that point in state history, the fire was the 14th most destructive and 15th deadliest.
 It burned a total of 51,624 acres, destroyed 783 structures, and resulted in 6 deaths.

 Progression

 The fire began about 10 p.m.
 October 8 on Atlas Peak Road Atlas Peak.
 It started south, fed by winds, gusting to 28 miles per hour, and low relative humidity at 12%.

 On October 12, winds were forecast to reach 40 mph, but were lighter than expected, slowing the growth of the fire.

+The fire was eventually contained on the night of October 27.

 Evacuations

 Evacuations started at Silverado Resort, and at Vichy Avenue and Hagen Road area, then Montecito Boulevard and later at Monte Vista Avenue.

 After the evacuation center at Crosswalk Church quickly reached maximum capacity, one was opened at Napa Valley College and St. Apollinaris Catholic Church.

 There are other evacuations centers such as: